cam-cambridge/Simulation_printAFO/README.md

 strip_orientation_stepsize=5                      # The step size for the design parameter: strap orientation, can be changed to any number bottom_location_stepsize=5                        # The step size for the design parameter: bottom endpoint location, can be changed to any number
 ```
-These codes will be used in the following steps (Codes 3-6), the explaination of which will be elaborated below. <br/>
+This part of codes will be used as input in the following steps (Codes 3-6), the explaination of which will be elaborated below. <br/>

+***(Code 2): The walk and running simulation for the models with and without AFO:*** <br/>
+This part of codes will run the CMC simulation of walk and running activities for the model without AFO.
+These simulations should be performed based on the results from the model scaling, IK, RRA in code 0, the results of which will be used to compute the differences of muscle forces or demand between the models with and without AFO.
+The results of this part of simulation will store in: Simulation_printAFO\Gait simulation\Model outputs\4_CMC\SimulationOutput_Walk_0000000000000000.<br/>

-***(1) Batch simulation for the DL, walk and run:*** <br/>
+***(Code 3): Batch simulation for the drop landing, walk and run:*** <br/>

-This part of codes will change the design parameters of the AFO in the model and run the model automatically, the processes are: (1) the code will change the design parameters in the AFO design.txt file in the AFO Design folders; (2) an AFO representation model will be created in the musculoskeletal model; (3) the code will run the simulation of drop landing, walking and running.
-The code use a loop to achieve these: <br/>
+This part of codes will develop AFO representation in the MSK model based on a series of design parameters and run the model automatically, the processes are: (1) a set of design parameters for the AFO will be provided in a text file - AFO input.txt, located in: Simulation_printAFO\AFO Design; (2) an AFO representation will be created in the MSK model based on the design parameters in the AFO input.txt file; (3) the codes will change the design parameters of the AFO in the AFO input.txt file and a new AFO representation will be created in the MSK model automatically; (4) the codes will then run the simulation of drop landing, walk and running.
+All of these will be achieved through a loop code: <br/>

 ***(i) The change of design parameters in the AFO design.txt file in the AFO Design folder:***<br/>

 ```
-for fl_am_1, fl_am_2, fl_am_3, fl_am_4 in itertools.product(range(2,4), range(8,9), range(1,2), range(3,4)):        # Design parameter: force-length amplification (fl_am)
+for fl_am_1, fl_am_2, fl_am_3, fl_am_4 in itertools.product (*Var_range_FL_amplification):            # Design variable: force-length amplification (fl_am)
 ```
-This code will determine the amplification parameters of the AFO materials (force-length relationship) for the four stripes.
+This code will determine the amplification parameters of the AFO materials (force-length relationship) for the four stripes based on the range of design variables of the force-length amplification defined in ***Code 1*** (Var_range_FL_amplification).
 The amplification is defined as the scaling factors of the force generated by the AFO strape with the same extension, and is determined using the following equation:
 ```
 # The amplification (scaling) of the force-length relationship
 FL_amplification_1=fl_am_1*FL_amplification_stepsize